alphagov/forms/ADR/ADR034-add-another-answer-data-model.md

 A `PAGE` contains question data and its position within the form.

-A `PAGE` can have a `CONDITION`, which is used to describe conditional routing from that page.
+A `PAGE` can have one or more `CONDITIONs`, which are used to describe conditional routing from that page.

 ## Options